 \subsection{Inference}

-To use the model for predicting taxonomic labels, we calculate the cosine similarity between the embedded input image (\emph{query}) and reference image or DNA embeddings (\emph{keys}) sampled from available species.
-We take the taxonomic label (order, family, genus, species) associated with the closest key as the prediction.
-This method allows us to evaluate our model in a zero-shot setting on species which were not seen by the model during the LoRA fine-tuning, as it is not constrained to predict within a fixed set of classes.
-The embedding space also gives us the flexibility to use the representation in other downstream models, such as a supervised classifier or a Bayesian model similar to \cite{badirli2021fine,badirli2023classifying}.
+To use the model to predict taxonomic labels, we calculate the cosine similarity between the embedded input image (\emph{query}) and reference image or DNA embeddings (\emph{keys}) sampled from available species.
+We use the taxonomic label (order, family, genus, species) associated with the closest key as our prediction.
+This method allows us to evaluate the model in a zero-shot setting on species which were not seen by the model during training, provided we have appropriately labelled specimens to use as keys.
+The embedding space also provides the flexibility to be used for other downstream tasks, such as a supervised classifier or a Bayesian model \citep{badirli2021fine,badirli2023classifying}.